 So if you think that it is very difficult to implement practically, here’s a list of ways to generate simple stock investment ideas-

 i.
-Stock Screeners- Use stock screener and feed your own list of criteria’s for screening.
+Stock Screeners- Use a stock screener and feed your own list of criteria for screening.

 ii.
-Disgraced stocks- Never take cues from stock price, rather look for strong businesses which have corrected much from its highs.
+Disgraced Stocks- Never take cues from the stock price, rather look for strong businesses which have corrected much from its highs.

 iii.
 General observations- Seek ideas from things you use in daily life or see around yourself.
-Do research of the companies whose product or services you like the most.
+Do research on the companies whose products or services you like the most.

 v.
 Blogs- Good articles and blogs can be used as a base to start your own research work.